punlx/arc-pdf-backend/README.md

 ### Frontend Integration

-The backend supports CORS and is configured to work with frontend applications running on ports 3000-3001.
-Example API calls:
+The backend is configured to work with frontend applications.
+Visit the docs for more detailed response schemas.

 ```javascript
 // Upload files